- Trips & Tours

 Our 2-night stay at the Klaus K Design Hotel suited us wonderfully.
 Klaus K, with its central location, makes for easy walking to the city center and local attractions.

 This family-run hotel offers clean, well appointed rooms, an extensive breakfast buffet and an accommodating, friendly staff.
 When staying, be sure to set aside time to take advantage of the sauna… we did!

 A full day of sightseeing in Helsinki kicked off with an in-depth introduction by the incredibly knowledgeable and personable, Maria Hanninen.

-Maria is an authorized native English and Spanish tour guide in Helsinki with Dragon Tours.
+Maria is an authorized native English and Spanish tour guide in Helsinki with Audrey Tours.
 She toured us around Helsinki sharing her wealth of knowledge on history, culture, economy and local attractions.

 Spending time with a local guide is indeed a great start to any visit to a new destination.
 We were able to travel around the city learning the history, traditions and folklore, and noting points of interest to explore on our own.

 I must say, I am hooked on Helsinki!